WindsweptGames/NvGigaChadConfig/README.md

-# aWindsweptEmu's NvChad custom configuration
+# NvGigaChad Configuration

-This is custom configuration for NvChad that set's theme and adds formatters and linters for commonly used languages.
+This is custom configuration for NvChad that sets the theme and adds formatters, linters, and language servers for commonly used languages.

-Install with ```git clone https://github.com/aWindsweptEmu/nvchad-config ~/.config/nvim/lua/custom --depth 1```
+Install with ```git clone https://github.com/aWindsweptEmu/NvGigaChad-Config ~/.config/nvim/lua/custom --depth 1```